RasaHQ/helm-charts/README.md

 ## Where to get help

-- If you encounter bugs or have suggestions for this Helm chart, please create an issue in this repository.
+- If you encounter bugs or have suggestions for this Helm chart, you may create an issue in this repository.
-- If you have general questions about usage, please create a thread in the [Rasa Forum](https://forum.rasa.com/).
+- Community users may create a thread in the [Rasa Forum](https://forum.rasa.com/) for general questions or issues.
+- Commercial customers can contact their Customer Success Manager or submit a support request by going to https://rasa.com/support/.

 ## How to contribute